sablier-labs/docs/docs/concepts/11-glossary.md

 ## Allow List

-A list of smart contract recipients that are authorized to be run by the Sablier protocol upon withdraw and cancel.
+A list of smart contract recipients that are authorized to be run by the Lockup protocol upon withdraw and cancel.

 ## Asset

-Digital assets can exist in various forms, but the Sablier Protocol exclusively supports the streaming of ERC-20 assets.
+Digital assets can exist in various forms, but the Sablier Protocols exclusively supports the streaming of ERC-20 assets.

 The stream itself is represented as an NFT (ERC-721).

 ## Broker

-A third-party entity that interacts with the Sablier Protocol on behalf of its users, who may charge service fees for facilitating these interactions.
+A third-party entity that interacts with the Sablier Protocols on behalf of its users, who may charge service fees for facilitating these interactions.

 ## Broker fees